roopsBee/mern-boiler/README.md

 -modify alerts to show more or remove stack of alerts and show latest one immediately.
 Use library to stack alerts

--change colour on completed task

--change icon colours in lists

 -reorder draggable lists

 -unit testing with jest